Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 2. At the sender side,
 ```
 cd sender
-./single-flow.sh <public_ip> <ip of iface>
+./single-flow.sh <public_ip> <ip of iface> <iface>
 ```
 `<public_ip>` is for synchronizing between sender and receiver for running the experiments; currently, we are using XMLServer to control the synchronization. `ip of iface` is the interface's IP, you'd like to evaluate the performance.
+Both IP addresses are receiver addresses. `<iface>` is the NIC name in the sender side.

 3. The results can be found in `results/`; if you would like to get CPU profiling results organized by categories, you can utilize the `symbol_mapping.tsv` to categorize.
 ## Authors